 This file contains information about the animals on Alcazzar.
-The information here goes far beyond what the CDC environmentalist learned, so don't show it to the players.
-As the PCs adventure on the planet, and particularly if they decide to stay and study the world after the adventure is over, they may learn this information.
-Read this file before going on.
+The information here goes far beyond what the CDC environmentalist learned; so don't show it to the players.
+As the PCs adventure on the planet and particularly if they decide to stay and study the world after the adventure is over they may learn the information.
+Read the file before going on.